 What makes Walton & Taylor clothing better than the other "authentic cowboy clothes" on the market?

 Other makers of alleged "cowboy clothing" seem to be producing copies of Hollywood film costumes from the Tom Mix silent film days at Selig Pictures about 1917.
 Nobody in real Old West photographs (pre-1900) is wearing anything remotely like that.
-The clothes we make here in Texas are precise reproductions of the same clothes described in first-hand accounts and seen in the photographs and artwork of the time.
+The clothes we make here in the United States are precise reproductions of the same clothes described in first-hand accounts and seen in the photographs and artwork of the time.
 Before, you had to go to your frontier event dressed like an extra from a silent movie (Wahhhh!).
 Now, you can wear our stuff and you'll look like you stepped out of an old tin-type from Hickok's Abilene.

 But all the other manufacturers say they are "authentic", too.
 Are you calling them liars?

-Who are you going to believe; those claims of authenticity or your own eyes?
+Were not calling anyone a "liar," we're saying look at period photos and then think who you're going to believe; those claims of authenticity or your own eyes?
 Look at the period photos and the reconstructions we have here on our site.
 Put our stuff up against their stuff and compare with the original photos in your Old West picture books.
 No contest.
 As a certain Hollywood gunfighter used to say, "No brag...Just fact!"

 How can you claim to make clothes the way they did it then?
 Isn't that a lost art?
 How do you even know for sure what people's clothes looked like back then?